Rodrigodd/Rodrigodd.github.io/_posts/2023-08-02-gameroy-jit.md

 registers or memory, reading additional bytes from the instructions when necessary (e.g., for immediate values, like the address of jump instructions).

-[^simplified_code]: The actual code has a lot more abstraction, and do things
-    like proper wrapping operations.

-A very simplified[^simplified_code] code for the interpreter would be something like this:
+A very simplified for the interpreter would be something like this:

 ```rust
 fn interpret_instruction(gb: &mut GameBoy) {